 With single signon (SSO) support, Web users can authenticate once when accessing Web resources across multiple WebSphere Application Servers.
 Form login mechanisms for Web applications require that SSO is enabled.

 SSO is supported only when Lightweight Third Party Authentication (LTPA) is the authentication mechanism.
-SSO uses HTTP cookies to achieve this functionality.

-When SSO is enabled, a cookie is created within the LTPA token.
+When SSO is enabled, a cookie is created containing the LTPA token and inserted into the HTTP response.
 When the user accesses other Web resources in any other WebSphere Application Server process in the same domain name service (DNS) domain, the cookie is sent in the request.
 The LTPA token is then extracted from the cookie and validated.
 If the request is between different cells of WebSphere Application Servers, you must share the LTPA keys and the user registry between the cells for SSO to work.
-The LTPA authentication mechanism requires that you enable SSO if any of the Web applications have form login as the authentication method.